jt14den/swc-tt-lecture-notes/02-novice.md

 ### tips
 * instructors should use MCQs or some ofther kind of formative assessment at least every 10-15 min to insure the class is learning
 * Since the average attention span is usually only this long, formative assessments help break up instruction time and re-focus attention
-* formative assessmentscan also be used preemtively:
+* formative assessments can also be used preemptively:
   * if you start a class with MCQ and everyone gets it, you can skip the part of the lecture
 > ## Peer Instruction
 >